 You will need to pay for services if you are visiting from overseas and there is no reciprocal health care agreement with the country where you are a resident.
-You will be charged for each medical consultation and if you need to be admitted to hospital.
-You may receive additional invoices form services if they are used by you.
-For example, surgeon, anaesthetist, prosthetics, accommodation, physiotherapists, nurses, pathology, diagnostic tests and any equipment used or provided.
+You will be charged for each medical consultation and if you need to be admitted to hospital, you may receive additional invoices from services if they are used by you e.g. surgeon, anaesthetist, prosthetics, accommodation, physiotherapists, nurses, pathology, diagnostic tests and any equipment used or provided.

 You will be required to provide your: